 All of this might conceivably make citizens revolt against an entity that uses their money to secretly fund the “Wall Street aristocracy.”
 It might make them vote for a Gary Johnson or a Ron Paul, someone who favors dismantling the Fed.

 Or not.
 When a story as big as this one generates a bare minimum of media coverage, you know it’s probably headed for that huge waste bin in the corner of the parking lot.
 The one marked Bailout Fatigue.

 Coming up in Next Week’s Edition of The Casey Report

 With the crisis showing no signs of abating, gold is once again proving the naysayers and top-pickers wrong by powering up $50 an ounce.
 While the sort of breathless rise we have seen of late is almost always susceptible to a breather, I think it is becoming abundantly clear that gold has reached a new baseline from which it is likely to continue to advance, perhaps for years to come.

-In the upcoming edition of The Casey Report, due out next week (try it risk-free for three months), Casey Research Chief Economist Bud Conrad is updating his views on gold, with a very surprising forecast as to how long the gold bull market is likely to last, and how far the monetary metal is likely to rise.
+In the upcoming edition of The Casey Report, due out next week (Click Here), Casey Research Chief Economist Bud Conrad is updating his views on gold, with a very surprising forecast as to how long the gold bull market is likely to last, and how far the monetary metal is likely to rise.
 Given that Bud absolutely nailed his forecast for this year, his updated longer-term forecast is worth paying attention to.

 Also in that edition, I just finished a long interview with someone who might be termed a Lord of Finance, the now-retired CFO of one of the world’s largest and most preeminent financial institutions.
 He agreed to the interview only on the condition that we would keep his identity secret.
 We covered a lot of ground, including the state of the big Wall Street banks, the sea change in how the big guns view gold, the growing feud between the banks and the politicians, and much more.